Why are other drugs usually better than Methadone for addiction therapy?

 In the 70’s Quaaludes and Valium were considered safe by the pharmaceutical industry – until these were found to be problematic for those who had strong addiction potential.
 Currently, the medical world is vigilant on what it classifies as “safe” for drug-dependent individuals.

 Aside from new drugs in the testing phase, a dual combination of two well-known drugs is contesting methadone’s supremacy for drug detoxification and treatment.
 Buprenorphine, classified as an analgesic has a stronger affinity for the opiate sites in the brain.
 In effect, it bumps off the opiate but does not result in a “high” whether in therapeutic or increased dosage.
 It is classified as a “narcotic” but unlike those in its class, Buprenorphine is capable of eliminating withdrawal symptoms and cravings.

 Unlike methadone, there is no build-up of tolerance to Buprenorphine and prevents a “high” even when taken with heroin.
 In combination with Naloxone, the detoxification potential of Buprenorphine, a semi-synthetic agonist is enhanced.

 Pharmaceutical companies claim that Buprenorphine is safe.
 However, it has been shown that abuse potential exists and that when snorted results in faster uptake which upsets the balance between buprenorphine and Naloxone.

-In short, this drug still carries potential abuse for street addicts who cannot commit to long term abstinence.
+In short, this drug still carries potential abuse for street addicts who cannot commit to long-term abstinence.
 Long-term use may result to negative effects on sex hormone levels and sexual function.
-The possibility of long-term sobriety is a contested topic but until newer, safer, less addicting drugs are approved, buprenophine remains used by a large number of detoxification professionals, regardless of its addictive components.
+The possibility of long-term sobriety is a contested topic but until newer, safer, less addicting drugs are approved, buprenorphine remains used by a large number of detoxification professionals, regardless of its addictive components.